 Last year I had the incredible luck to discover Bunny Grahams from Annie’s.
 At the time, these wonderful little bites came in honey, cinnamon, and chocolate flavors.
 Well, not too long ago the Bunny Graham people added one more flavor to the mix, chocolate chip.
 I must say they truly outdid themselves on this new selection.

-Kids and adults alike will love the traditional graham cracker taste of these healthy, and adorable Bunny Grahams.
-No one will miss the hydrogenated oils, milk ingredients, and other additives and preservatives found in most graham crackers.
 The cute bunny shape of these graham cracker bites is surprisingly practical as well.
-Not only will kids get a kick out of them (okay, I was pretty excited about the bunnies also), but they are in a crispy no mess size (unlike their large crumbly competitors), and can easily be popped into a spice grinder in batches for quick crumbs for a pie crust or other dessert purpose.
+Not only will kids get a kick out of them, but they are in a crispy no mess size.
+They can even easily be popped into a spice grinder in batches for quick crumbs for a pie crust or other dessert purpose.
 A handful of the cinnamon, honey, and chocolate grahams tossed together turned out to be a tasty afternoon snack mix.
 If parents aren’t sold yet, each of Annie’s Bunny Graham flavors has 20% of the RDI for calcium, and just 6g of sugar in one sweet serving.

 The bright yellow boxes highlighted by a cheerful rabbit and chocolate chips immediately attracted all little eyes when I removed them from the cupboard.
 Before I could even get them open I had two girls standing in front of me with their hands out.
 Since we were going to be in dire need of snacks the next day, I just opened one box, which was quickly devoured by everyone (kids and adults).